SarahZimmermann-Schmutzler/truck_signs_api/README.md

 ## Description

-__Signs for Trucks__ is an online store to buy pre-designed vinyls with custom lines of letters (often call truck letterings).
+__Signs for Trucks__ is an backend application for an online store to buy pre-designed vinyls with custom lines of letters (often call truck letterings).
 The store also allows clients to upload their own designs and to customize them on the website as well.
 Aside from the vinyls that are the main product of the store, clients can also purchase simple lettering vinyls with no truck logo, a fire extinguisher vinyl, and/or a vinyl with only the truck unit number (or another number selected by the client).
+It is no frontend given!

 ### Settings

 The __settings__ folder inside the trucks_signs_designs folder contains the different setting's configuration for each environment (so far the environments are development, docker testing, and production).
 Those files are extensions of the base.py file which contains the basic configuration shared among the different environments (for example, the value of the template directory location).
 In addition, the .env file inside this folder has the environment variables that are mostly sensitive information and should always be configured before use.
-By default, the environment in use is the decker testing.
+By **default**, the environment in use is the **development environment**.
 To change between environments modify the \_\_init.py\_\_ file.

 ### Models